wso2/docs-is/en/docs/learn/configuring-access-delegation-with-uma.md

 ## Scenario

-Lily, Oliver, and Pam are three users in WSO2 IS.
-Lily has a photo album in the **Photo-editer** application and wants to share the Family photos album with her family members; Oliver and Pam.
-Oliver and Pam can view this photo album using the **Photo-viewer** application.
+Larry, Alex, and Sam are three users in WSO2 IS.
+Larry has a photo album in the **Photo-editer** application and wants to share the Family photos album with the family members, Alex and Sam.
+Alex and Sam can view this photo album using the **Photo-viewer** application.
 The **Photo-editor** and **Photo-viewer** applications are using WSO2 IS as their identity provider.

 ![uma-scenario-diagram](../assets/img/learn/uma-scenario-diagram.png)